About | Team | Women’s Empowerment | Rural Livelihood | Science and Technology

 The Multi-Disciplinary Harvard Team

-The multi-disciplinary Harvard team includes but is not limited to Namrata Arora, SAI Associate Director (India), SAI; Satchit Balsari, Chief, Weill Cornell Global Emergency Medicine Division, and Faculty, FXB Center for Health and Human Rights, Harvard T.H.
+The multi-disciplinary Harvard team includes but is not limited to Namrata Arora, LMSAI Associate Director (India), LMSAI; Satchit Balsari, Chief, Weill Cornell Global Emergency Medicine Division, and Faculty, FXB Center for Health and Human Rights, Harvard T.H.
 Chan School of Public Health; Jacqueline Bhabha, FXB Director of Research and Professor of the Practice of Health and Human Rights, Harvard T.H.
-Chan School of Public Health; and Lecturer in Law, Harvard Law School; Martha Chen, Lecturer in Public Policy, Harvard Kennedy School; and Affiliated Professor, Harvard Graduate School of Design; Meena Hewett, Executive Director, SAI; Mukti Khaire, Associate Professor in Business Administration, Harvard Business School; and Visiting Associate Professor, Brown University; Venkatesh Narayanamurti, Professor of Technology and Public Policy and Professor of Physics, Harvard John A. Paulson School of Engineering and Applied Sciences; Ambuj Sagar, Professor of Policy Studies, Indian Institute of Technology Delhi; and Visiting Fellow, Harvard John A. Paulson School of Engineering and Applied Sciences and Massachusetts Institute of Technology.
+Chan School of Public Health; and Lecturer in Law, Harvard Law School; Martha Chen, Lecturer in Public Policy, Harvard Kennedy School; and Affiliated Professor, Harvard Graduate School of Design; Meena Hewett, Executive Director, LMSAI; Mukti Khaire, Associate Professor in Business Administration, Harvard Business School; and Visiting Associate Professor, Brown University; Venkatesh Narayanamurti, Professor of Technology and Public Policy and Professor of Physics, Harvard John A. Paulson School of Engineering and Applied Sciences; Ambuj Sagar, Professor of Policy Studies, Indian Institute of Technology Delhi; and Visiting Fellow, Harvard John A. Paulson School of Engineering and Applied Sciences and Massachusetts Institute of Technology.